Indicia-Team/support_files/UKSI/readme.md

 ```
 Usage: php import-uksi.php [options]

  --warehouse-path           The path to the warehouse installation folder.
  --su                       PostgreSQL superuser username required for some scripts.
  --supass                   PostgreSQL superuser password required for some scripts.
  --taxon\_list\_id          The ID of the existing list in the warehouse which will be updated with UKSI data.
  --user\_id                 The ID of the existing user in the warehouse which will be used in the record metadata
                             for changes and new records.
 Optional
  --data-path                The path to the folder containing the 8 text files exported from the UKSI MS Access database.
                             When not supplied, the files must be in the same folder as this PHP script.
  --start=n                  Start at script numbered n.
+ --stop=n                   End at script numbered n.
+ --force_cache_rebuild=true Forces all taxa in import to be treated as changed taxa if set to 'true'.
 ```

 Example: